 A Non-Monetary Cooperative provides a service based on voluntary labor.
 An example would be a pre-school co-op.
 Parents volunteer to assist in operating the co-op.

-A Retailers’ Cooperative is a group of retailers working together to receive discounts from manufacturers and to pool marketing.
+A Retailers’ Cooperative is a group of retailers working together to receive discounts from manufacturers like the ones at the immex program.

 A Worker Cooperative is owned and democratically controlled by it worker-owners.
 In Worker Owned Cooperatives the members receive the money they have created in the form of wages.